Four Lessons to Be Learned from Naomi Osaka’s 2021 French Open Experience

 Lastly, it is important to be prompt with communication.
 Roland-Garros claims to have reached out to Osaka without any response.
 It is always important to respond to messages in a timely fashion.
 The more urgent the message, the quicker the response should be.
-If you are not prepared to respond, it is usually acceptable to request more time to respond.
+If you are not prepared to respond, requesting more time to respond is usually acceptable.

 4. What is the execution plan?

-One must ask whether Osaka even took time to carefully ponder her plan, assuming she had a plan.
+One must ask whether Osaka even took time to ponder her plan carefully, assuming she had a plan.
 Several things should have been considered before Osaka declared that she would not attend the mandatory press conference.

 For example, did Osaka:

-Seek out advice from past and present tennis professionals?
+Seek advice from past and present tennis professionals.

-We may never know the answers to these questions, but Osaka’s answers likely would be no, and because the advanced work had not been performed, she likely made her situation with Roland-Garros worse.
+We may never know the answers to these questions, but Osaka’s answer likely would be no, and because the advanced work had not been performed, she likely made her situation with Roland-Garros worse.

 Lesson to be Learned

 It is always good to have a plan when important decisions need to be made.
 A good plan is typically well thought out and organized.
 Planning allows you to be proactive instead of reactive.
-Planning also allows you to foresee any possible issues that could result from your decisions.
-You are more likely to achieve success with a plan than without a plan.
+Planning also allows you to foresee any possible issues resulting from your decisions.
+You are more likely to succeed with a plan than without one.

-Lastly, it can never hurt to consult a colleague that you trust, mentor, or friend before acting.
-There is much value in speaking with someone experienced, who can offer practical advice on your situation before you decide.
+Lastly, consulting a colleague you trust, mentor, or friend can never hurt before acting.
+There is much value in speaking with someone experienced who can offer practical advice on your situation before you decide.